abeai/nodehun-promise-example/README.md

 I'm not sure if this is it exactly, but I'm thinking the that since `uv_after_work_cb` is called after the threadpool is completed... it may cause the resolves() in the promise to be lost somehow...
 Although I can't say why they eventually get called...
-My guess is they're not marked at the end of a runloop, and the loop is wiating for events.. eventually the runloop fires and we get the response
+My guess is they're not marked at the end of a runloop, and the loop is waiting for events.. eventually the runloop fires and we get the response

 So again.. the workaround for now is to use `setImmediate`: